-Consider History: Exploration and Conquest.
+- Early Canadian History: Exploration and Conquest.
 Hudson Bay Company.
 Struggle for Supremacy of France and England.
 Rebellion leading to Political Union.
-Durham Report.

-Sentiment.
+Durham Report. - Later Canadian History Canada since 1837.
+Development of National Sentiment.
 The Movement towards Confederation.
-The Dritish North America Act.
+The British North America Act.
 Nova Scotia and Confederation.
-Policies and achievements of distinguished Canadian States-
+Policies and achievements of distinguished Canadian States men.
 Canada and the Great War.
-The Statute of Westminster.

-Works of Francis Parkman.
-Wrong and Langton, Chronicles
+The Statute of Westminster. - TEXTS: Works of Francis Parkman.
+Wrong and Langton, Chronicles of Canada Series.

-Canada Series.
 Wrong, History of Canada to 1783.

+Two hours a week